tomer1812/pydts/docs/intro.md

 Based on

-"PyDTS: A Python Package for Discrete Time Survival-analysis with Competing Risks"
+"PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks"

 Tomer Meir\*, Rom Gutman\*, and Malka Gorfine (2022) [[1]](#1).